williamchan/williamchan.github.io/_posts/2021-07-22-health-insurance.md

 ### Buying health insurance on your own (non-Medicare)

 The PPOs on Health Insurance Marketplace ([healthcare.gov](https://www.healthcare.gov/)) are not as good as employer-sponsored plans.
 Many hospitals list the employer-sponsored plans they accept and also the individual plans they accept, and the list of individual plans is usually shorter.
-For example, [Stanford Hospital](https://stanfordhealthcare.org/for-patients-visitors/health-insurance-plans.html) in 2021 accepts one PPO not sold on the Marketplace (one I do not like) and a few HMOs (which I refuse to be on).
+For example, [Stanford Hospital](https://stanfordhealthcare.org/for-patients-visitors/health-insurance-plans.html) in 2021 accepts one PPO that is not even sold on the Marketplace (one I do not like) and a few HMOs (and I refuse to be on an HMO).

 <img style="margin-left: auto; margin-right: auto; border: 1px solid lightgray" src="/assets/stanford-covered-california-plans.png"/>

 So, what to do?

-Because small group plans are considered employer-sponsored plans, they are accepted by more top hospitals, which makes small group plans better than what you can buy on the Marketplace.
-To buy a small group plan as an individual, you essentially have to setup a business and hire yourself as an employee (which means paying more taxes), and meet other requirements as set by the insurance company.
+Because **small group** plans are employer-sponsored plans, they are accepted by more top hospitals, which makes them better than what you can buy on the Marketplace.
+To buy a small group plan as an individual, you essentially have to setup a business and hire yourself as an employee, and meet other requirements from insurance companies.
 I have seen requirements about having at least two employees who are not married to each other.
 Figuring this out is a situation in which a good health insurance agent can provide a lot of value.

 ### How bad can bad insurance be

 Thanks if you’re still reading.
 Hope this is helpful.

-I have personally seen [Optum](https://en.wikipedia.org/wiki/Optum) cancel two oncologist appointments in the same week without notifying the patient.
+I have personally seen [Optum](https://en.wikipedia.org/wiki/Optum) cancel two oncologist appointments within the same week without notifying the patient.
 In both cases, friendly customer-facing employees of Optum had booked the appointments, and those appointments were canceled by other employees whose names I never learned.
 Optum was the face of the Medicare Advantage HMO.

 I have a feeling that the best hospitals in the US are the best in the world, and that the average US hospitals are the worst of the developed world.
 I got to know an average US hospital, one that was assigned by the HMO.
 Doctors were mostly unreachable.
 An unhelpful pathology analysis basically said, “the tissue sample is a sample of tissue.”
 Nurses gave tips on how to deal with the HMO.